ealhomsi/ealhomsi.github.io/README.md

 6. Setup Contentful CMS
 Most of the contents on this website is hosted through [ContentfulCMS](https://contentful.com).
 To run this as a headless server while allowing the flexibility of dynamically modifying content this is a nice solution.
 You would need to have a setup of of content models like: category, course, degree, position, project and skill similar to mine.

+7. Setup mailchimp newsletter
+You would need to provide a mailchimp url to your env file in case you want users to subscribe to your newsletter

 ### License
 [MIT](./Public/LICENSE)